KacperOdzimek/Demiurg/CONTRIBUTING.md

 - Features that significantly increase complexity
 - Features that conflict with the lightweight philosophy

-## Future Goals

-The following features may be implemented in the future:

-- Async networking                      (networking.h)
-- Filesystem utilities                  (filesystem.h)
-- File compression and decompression    (compression.h)
-- File encryption on compression        (compression.h)
-- Serialization and deserialization     (serialization.h)

 ## Pull Requests

 Before opening a pull request: